Course Results

 Undergraduate 2 credits

 Topics include how technical writing differs from other forms of writing, the components of technical writing, technical style, report writing, technical definitions, proposal writing, writing by group or team, instructions and manuals, transmittal letters, memoranda, abstracts and summaries, proper methods of documentation, presentations and briefings, and analysis of published engineering writing.
 Also covered are the writing of resumes and cover letters.
+May not be taken for credit in addition to EEO 300.

 • EST 106: Dig.
 Gen.: Prof. Web Presence